 History of TALON 540

-FIRST robotics team TALON 540 started seventeen years ago as a research project for two students in the Science, Math, and Technology specialty center at Mills E. Godwin High School.
+FIRST robotics team TALON 540 started in 2000 as a research project for two students in the Science, Math, and Technology specialty center at Mills E. Godwin High School.
 Physics teacher Mr. Jim Lehman, a Woodie Flowers Finalist Award winner in 2008, agreed to sponsor the program, under the condition that the students ran the organization.

 Today, TALON 540 consists of over 60 members; however, the same principle of student management still governs the team, and not just for building the robots.
 Spreading the message of FIRST and giving back to the community is just as important to TALON 540 as robots construction.
 Students have reached out through demonstrations and presentations, ranging from the Greater Richmond Technology Council TechSummit and Legislative Reception, to Engineering Explorers, and the Big Brothers Big Sisters Duck Race.